 iCloud backups only work over a Wi-Fi connection because of the amount of data that can be backed up in a single backup.
 If your iPhone wasn’t connected to Wi-Fi, you could burn through your entire wireless data plan overnight.
 Even if you have unlimited data, it’s usually slower than Wi-Fi and the backup could literally take days to complete.
 Here’s how to make sure your iPhone is connected to Wi-Fi:

-- Open the Settings app on your iPhone and tap the Wi-Fi button at the top of the screen.
+- Tap Wi-Fi at the top of the screen.

 - Tap the Wi-Fi network you’d like to connect to.

 - Type in the network password if prompted and press the Join button at the upper right-hand corner of the screen.

 Now that you’re connected to a Wi-Fi network, try performing an iCloud backup by doing the following: